 - A PSA test – a blood test for levels of a prostate-specific antigen – can suggest you have a problem with your prostate, though not necessarily cancer.

-Could you please tell us a bit about Movember & why talking about men’s health is so important?
+Dr. Mafe, could you please tell us about Movember and why talking about men’s health is so important?

 Although very little is said about this and may be better known about gender inequality with women’s disadvantage in many aspects, it is important to take into account that traditionally, the health of men has been limited to manage the crisis, that is, when they are ill or feel really bad to ask for help.